papatangosierra/serifu-extension/README.md

 #### Autoplacing

-If your workflow involves placing empty text frames first, then filling them with text later, the Autoplace tool is meant to make this easier and faster.
-It is meant to behave similarly to InDesign's Place tool, which allows you to quickly place a series of images in a document.
+If your workflow involves placing empty text frames first and filling them with text later, the Autoplace tool is meant to make this easier and faster.
+It tries to behave similarly to InDesign's Place tool, which allows you to quickly place a series of images in a document.

 You can activate Autoplace by clicking the green "Activate Autoplace" button.
 Clicking this button again will deactivate Autoplace.

 SCREENSHOT OF THIS

 When Autoplace is active, the Serifu extension highlights the line that will be placed next.
-To place the text from a line into a text frame, simply select that text frame in InDesign.
+To place the text from the highlighted line into a text frame, simply select that text frame in InDesign.

 SCREENSHOT OF THIS

 The text will be placed in the frame, and the next line will be highlighted in the Serifu panel.

-To move forwards through the lines for a given page without placing any text, press space while Autoplace is active.
+To skip ahead over a line without placing any text, press space while Autoplace is active.
 Pressing shift-space will let you move backwards.

 SCREENSHOT OF THIS